 Was Your Dog Bitten by Another Dog?

 Knowing what to do if your dog has been bitten by another dog can help you to avoid panic and can provide you with a clear framework for getting your beloved pet veterinary help as quickly as possible.
-At Pet Royale Animal Hospital, we have the skilled staff members and the tools needed to help a dog bitten by another dog.
+At Family Pet Medical Center, we have the skilled staff members and the tools needed to help a dog bitten by another dog.
 Our Fort Lauderdale animal hospital can provide the emergency care you need when you and your dog need it most.

 What to Do First